vCJD Update ( Feb 2009)

 Firstly from 1998, no UK-sourced plasma has been used in the manufacture of plasma products worldwide.
 Secondly, blood donors in Australia cannot donate blood to the Australian Red Cross Blood Service if they have resided in the UK between 1980 - 1996 for a total (cumulative) time of six months or more, or have received blood transfusions in the UK since 1 January 1980.

 In Australia, recombinant treatment products which are manufactured with little or no human or animal material are used widely by people with haemophilia for their treatment in preference to plasma derived clotting factors.
 Nevertheless, some people with bleeding disorders still need to use plasma derivatives or choose to do so.

 Regulators require a number of steps to be taken in plasma derived products registered for use in Australia which result in these products being considered to be of minimal risk of vCJD.
 This includes donor deferral policies to exclude potentially at risk plasma, and processes and methods to reduce the risk of prions.

 HFA is working with the Australian health authorities, Australian Haemophilia Centre Directors' Organisation and other organisations to keep aware of the UK situation and will provide further ongoing information to the bleeding disorders community.

 People who are concerned about the implications of this information for their own health are encouraged to speak with their haemophilia doctor.

 Further information about the UK situation is available from the following web sites:

 UK Health Protection Agency - Variant CJD and plasma products

 HFA does not give medical advice.
 This material is provided for general information only.
 Patients should refer to their treating doctor or haemophilia treatment centre for medical advice and/or advice about the treatment products they use.
-For contact details of haemophilia treatment centres go to Australian Treatment Passport.
+For contact details of Australian haemophilia treatment centres go to Treatment Services.